bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-By the end of this section (20), you'll be able to describe the differences between types of state and choose the best types to suit a given need and explain how the dynamic nature of React calls a structured decisions to influence complexity.
+<p>By the end of this section (20), you'll be able to describe the differences between types of state and choose the best types to suit a given need and explain how the dynamic nature of React calls a structured decisions to influence complexity.</p>
-The distinction between stateful and stateless components is that a stateful component holds states as internal data and its state changes based on the way that the app is built; often as a result of user actions.
-A stateless component however, doesn't store states and any changes must be inherited through props.
+<p>The distinction between stateful and stateless components is that a stateful component holds states as internal data and its state changes based on the way that the app is built; often as a result of user actions.
+A stateless component however, doesn't store states and any changes must be inherited through props.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-b.
 (192) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->